 It’s important to prevent squatters or trespassers from illegally occupying your unit in the first place, and there are several ways to do that.

 2. Keep an eye on your rental.
-If you or a property manager are regularly visiting and maintaining the unit, it’s unlikely a squatter or trespasser will choose to occupy your unit since they often look for abandoned properties or ones with long-term vacancies.
-If your rental is vacant, make sure every window and door is locked before you leave.
+If you or a property manager are regularly visiting and maintaining the unit, it’s unlikely a squatter or trespasser will choose to occupy your unit since they often look for properties that appear to be abandoned or rentals with long gaps between tenants.
+If your rental is vacant, make sure windows and doors are securely locked.
+Take pictures or video of the unoccupied rental to document the condition of the property.
+Make sure the lawn and outer appearance are maintained.
 If your rental is occupied, you can still respectfully monitor who is occupying your property to ensure there are no long-term guests who could turn into squatters.

-4. Avoid long-term vacancies if you can.
-Because squatters and trespassers often occupy abandoned units or ones that have sat vacant for a long period of time, it’s helpful to ensure your property is tenanted.
-Once a tenant provides a notice to vacate, ensure your property is listed online as available to attract new tenants.
+4. Avoid long-term vacancies.
+Because squatters and trespassers often occupy abandoned units or ones that have sat vacant for a long period of time, it’s helpful to ensure your property is consistently tenanted.
+Once a tenant provides a notice to vacate, promptly list your upcoming vacancy online to attract new tenants.
 A vacant unit poses a greater risk when it comes to squatters and trespassers.

-Squatters and trespassers are a danger to your property, but this isn’t necessarily a problem that every landlord will face.
-However, it’s helpful to be informed on the subject so you can properly deal with unauthorized tenants or trespassers should the time come.
-This knowledge can also help you prevent squatters in the first place and ensure you are obeying the law when handling the situation.
+Squatters and trespassers can pose a danger to your property, but this isn’t a guaranteed problem that every landlord will face.
+It is prudent, however, to be informed on this subject so you can properly deal with unauthorized tenants or trespassers should the matter arise.
+This knowledge can also help you prevent squatters in the first place and can help ensure that you are obeying the law in this area.